hyongtao-db/dify-docs/en/plugins/best-practice/develop-a-slack-bot-plugin.md

-# Developing Slack Bot Plugin
+# Develop a Slack Bot Plugin

 **What You’ll Learn:**